jg-rp/liquid/docs/language/filters.md

 2.857142857142857
 ```

 If either the input or argument are not an integer or float, Liquid will try to convert them to an integer or float.
 If the input can't be converted, `0` will be used instead.
-If the argument can't be converted, and exception is raised.
+If the argument can't be converted, an exception is raised.

 ```liquid
 {{ "20" | divided_by: "7" }}